resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 -- *Slide End* --

-**Answer 3**

-    C. A server can have multiple security groups, and if anyone of them allows a port, then that port is allowed.
+**Answer C** A server can have multiple security groups, and if anyone of them allows a port, then that port is allowed.

 ## Man in the middle attacks